 Personal Protective Equipment (PPE): PPE is essential to protect workers from grain milling hazards.
 This includes gloves, safety glasses and dust mask to protect against dust and airborne particles.
 Proper training on use of PPE and ensuring it is worn correctly can minimize the risk of injury.

-Following these safety precautions, milling can be a safer operation.
+By following these safety precautions, milling can be safer.

 Oops, something went wrong.
 Please try again.